 C# lambda expression

-C# lambda expression tutorial shows how to use lambda expressions in C#.
+This C# lambda expression tutorial explains how to use lambda expressions to write more concise and readable code in C#.

 C# lambda expression simple example